-Matthew Kapusta Chief Executive Officer April 29, 2019 I, Matthew Kapusta, certify that:
+Matthew Kapusta Chief Executive Officer April 29, 2020

+Certification of Chief Financial Officer

+I, Matthew Kapusta, certify that:

 1. I have reviewed this Quarterly Report on Form 10-Q of uniQure N.V.;

 2. Based on my knowledge, this report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this report;